Generalized Convolution Quadrature for non smooth sectorial problems: Generalized Convolution Quadrature of the first order

 Assume that $K$ satisfies \eqref{genboundK} with $\mu = -\alpha$, for some $\alpha \in (0,1)$.
 Then if $f\in C^{3}\left( 0,T \right)$, with $f^{\left( \ell\right) }\left( 0\right) =0$, for $\ell = 0,1$, there exist constants $C, \tilde c>0$ such that the following error estimate holds

 \end{theorem}

 In the next section we show how the regularity requirements for $f$ can be significantly relaxed under assumptions \eqref{realiLT}-\eqref{boundG}.
-Furthermore, we will also be able to get rid of the exponentially growing term $\e^{\tilde c\sigma T}$ in the error estimate.
+Furthermore, we will also be able to remove the exponentially growing term $\e^{\tilde c\sigma T}$ in the error estimate.